 States will be required to make recommendations to their exchange about whether insurers should be excluded from the exchange due to unjustified premium increases.
 States will receive up to $250 million from 2010 to 2014 to help them develop or enhance rate review programs.

 Some states have also introduced or passed legislation to limit annual increases and/or require state approval of premiums.
-In California, legislators are currently wrestling with the issue of requiring approval of premium increases.
+Learn more about the rate review program in your state here.

 What does the new law do to control costs?